-You need to find works best for you and fits within your life and which doesn’t disrupt.
+You need to find what works best for you and fits within your life and which doesn’t disrupt.

 A mood diary is a place where you can track your mood on a daily basis.
 As an example, you could keep it simple and have a traffic light system (e.g. Red is a bad day, Orange is an okay day and Green is a good day).
 Or, some people like to assign different colours to different types of emotions (e.g. Pink as anxious, Yellow as relaxed, Purple as angry etc.) as a more detailed option.

 If you’re not sure where to start then there are different websites online to get you started such as Mood Panda for example.

 We know you might be thinking ‘no, not the gym!’

 For some people, exercising is the last thing you want to do but, many studies have shown that it can significantly improve mental health issues including anxiety and depression.

 When you exercise your body releases endorphins which help relieve pain and stress.
 Exercise also causes your body to release dopamine and serotonin, both of which help to regulate your mood.

 There’s no hard and fast rules about this one.
 You can speak to whoever you feel most comfortable talking to whether that’s a family member, friend, colleague or medical professional.

 Ever heard the saying ‘a problem shared if a problem halved’?
 Of course, this can’t apply to everything but, sharing your thoughts with someone can make it feel like less of a burden to you.
 When you say things out loud to another person (even if you’ve said it over and over in your head), it allows for discussion; to talk things through.
 You never know, they may have some suggestions which could help.

 If nothing else, you’ll likely feel better just for having vented.